veodyne/Ciel/README.md

 - **Build Options:** Supports `onefile` and `standalone` build types using the MinGW64 compiler backend.
 ## Usage

-1. Open your Python file in Ciel.
+1. Open Ciel.
-2. Click **Compile** to compile your script.
+2. Click **Compile** and select the file in your directory to compile your script.
 3. Choose your desired build type (`onefile` or `standalone`).
 4. A command prompt window will open, showing compilation progress and any errors.
 Nuitka will install the MinGW64 compiler for you.